EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 The intended division of responsibility is simple:

 > **Voxel provider → world / arena**
-> **Stadium2 Importer → Stadium models / animation / HUD**
+> **Stadium 2 Importer → Stadium models / animation / HUD**
 > **Battle Cinematics → camera direction / Secondary View**

 Supported BC-managed LIVE VOXEL ARENA providers are listed in the compatibility tables above.

-For example, **PotatoVoxel 1.9.6 + Stadium2 Importer 0.12.1** is a valid Gen 2 combination, but the battle remains in Stadium2 Importer's circular arena because Potato does not currently expose an attached Gen 2 voxel battle world for BC to substitute.
+For example, **PotatoVoxel 1.9.6 + Stadium 2 Importer 0.12.1** is a valid Gen 2 combination, but the battle remains in Stadium 2 Importer's circular arena because Potato does not currently expose an attached Gen 2 voxel battle world for BC to substitute.

 ---